 How IDR plans lower your monthly costs

-The 10-year standard repayment schedule is the default for student loan borrowers, but it’s not always affordable.
+The 10-year standard repayment schedule is the default for federal student loan borrowers, but it’s not always affordable.

 High student loan balances will mean high monthly payments, which can be challenging to keep up with.
-Lower incomes relative to debt can also make it a struggle to cover monthly payments under the Standard Repayment Plan.
+Lower incomes relative to debt can also make it a struggle to cover monthly payments under the standard repayment plan.

 In such situations, IDR plans can be just the break you need.
-Instead of setting payments according to your student loan balance, the amount due each month is tied to your income.
+Instead of setting payments according to your balance, the amount due each month is tied to your income.
 According to Federal Student Aid, such a plan is intended to make your payments affordable while taking income and family size into account.

 Specifically, IDR plans set payments at a percentage of your discretionary income.
 For example, IBR sets payments at 10% to 15% of your discretionary monthly income, depending on when your loans were disbursed.

-Enrolling in IBR or other IDR plans
+Enrolling in Income-Based Repayment or other IDR plans

 Only federal student loans are eligible for IDR plans — not private student loans.
 The types of federal student loans you have might also determine the IDR plans in which you’re eligible to enroll.

 Since your income is central to how your payments are set, you’ll also need to certify your income upon initially enrolling in an IDR plan.
-Your payments are re-evaluated and recalculated each year, so you’ll need to recertify your income annually to stay on the plan.
+Your payments are reevaluated and recalculated each year, so you’ll need to recertify your income annually to stay on the plan.

 You can also recertify your income at will should your income suddenly change, such as after a job loss.